kirkoov/foodgram/README.md

 - [How to contribute](#how-to-contribute)

 ## Description
 Ever wanted to become a gourmet or a real meal maker?
 Try out others' recipes to both your and their satisfaction or otherwise?
 Or build on this to come up with a better-looking thingy?
 Well, [this website](https://foodgram.zapto.org/) may be your starting point.
-Sign up/in to post/edit/delete your recipes, add others' as your favourites, subscribe to authors & generate downloadable pdf lists in line with the recipes you'd like to try.
-The items to buy just sum up if duplicate, and go alphabetically.
-[Admin zone](https://foodgram.zapto.org/admin/), [docs in Russian](https://foodgram.zapto.org/api/docs/).
+Sign up/in to post/edit/delete your recipes, add others' as your favourites or subscriptions & generate downloadable pdf shoppingn lists in line with the recipes you'd like to try.
+The shop items just sum up if duplicate, and go alphabetically.
+[Admin zone](https://foodgram.zapto.org/admin/), [the docs are in Russian](https://foodgram.zapto.org/api/docs/).

 This project helped me a lot in further grasping the following:
 - How a Python/Django app should be set up to interact with third-party APIs;